 After a private lesson at an event, I often hear students exclaim something like, “well that made my whole weekend worth it!”.
 Private lessons can be therapeutic and cathartic, but at the very least give you the personal attention you deserve, and like a fitness regime, give you immediate projects to work towards your goals.
 Make a plan to add them to your balanced diet today!

 We LOVE being in trenches, teaching dancers of all levels how to get more out of their WCS.
 Besides providing breakthrough coaching to students from beginners to elite competitors, we also create and publish awesome FREE resources for WCS dancers to our Dancer Development Insiders’ Club members.

-Sign up today and we’ll send you a coupon code for 20% off any live or remote Private Lesson package with us!
+Sign up today and we’ll send you a coupon code for 20% off your first live or remote Private Lesson package with us!